codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do sheep go to get their hair cut?
-The baa-baa shop.
+A man tried to sell me a coffin today.
+I told him that's the last thing I need.

 ## Daily Trivia

-What does LTS stand for in the software market?
+What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
- 1. Long Taco Service
+ 1. Session
- 2. Ludicrous Transfer Speed
+ 2. Data link
- 3. Ludicrous Turbo Speed
+ 3. Transport
- 4. Long Term Support
+ 4. Network

 <details>
   <summary>Answer</summary>
-  Long Term Support
+  Transport
 </details>